 If you’re taking an at-home DNA test, you should always think very carefully before choosing to do so, however, and privacy is one of the most commonly cited concerns by those who are weighing up whether or not to test.

-This article will cover some of the main privacy issues and provide a practical guide to the privacy settings available at the best DNA testing kits in 2020.
+This article will cover some of the main privacy issues and provide a practical guide to the privacy settings available at the main testing companies.

 As a professional genealogist and DNA detective I love DNA testing and am always hoping for more people to test in order to further both my personal and professional genealogical goals, but I’m very aware that individuals will have absolutely valid concerns about testing and it’s not the right course of action for everybody.
 Some legitimate concerns people have include: